saucelabs/sauce-school/codelabs/Module2_SeleniumPython.md

 ## 2.01 What You’ll Learn
 Duration: 0:05:00

-This module is derived from content in chapters 6-7 of _The Selenium Guidebook_ _JavaScript Edition_ By Dave Haeffner.
+This module is derived from content in chapters 6-7 of _The Selenium Guidebook_ _Python Edition_ By Dave Haeffner.
 This module will touch lightly on how to write a basic test, and teach users about how to set up a project, as well as learn about how Selenium locates and interacts with elements on a “page”, which can be any view or even object within a webpage.

 ### Objectives